-Bury St. Edmunds, Suffolk: Here were three holy wells that I know of, but their exact positions are uncertain.
-St. Mary's Well stood outside the town's Eastgate; Holywell or Hockwell was near the Westgate, and Sacrin's Well was within the abbey precincts, near the Cellarer's House.
+Bury St. Edmunds, Suffolk: Here were three holy wells that I know of.
+St. Mary's Well stood somewhere outside the town's Eastgate (probably near the site of St. Mary's Chapel, TL85976446), while Sacrin's Well was within the abbey precincts, near the Cellarer's House.
 Holywell or Hockwell was beyond the Westgate at TL84996318, south-west of Holywater Meadows, in a little patch of land just off what is now Holywell Close.
 Holywell Cottages used to stand close by.

 Source: 'Proceedings of the Suffolk Institute of Archaeology', Vol.13, p.207.